ganeshhubale/programs/python/step2/Problems.md

 57. Find the Index of the First Occurrence  of a substring in a String
     - To find the index of the first occurrence of a substring in a string

-58. * Minimum Size Subarray Sum
+58. Minimum Size Subarray Sum
+    - Given an array of positive integers nums and an integer target, return the minimum length of a contiguous subarray whose sum is greater than or equal to target.
+    If no such subarray exists, return 0.

-59. * Is Subsequence
+59. Is Subsequence
+    - Given two strings s and t, return True if s is a subsequence of t, or False otherwise.

+    A subsequence of a string is a sequence that appears in the same relative order, but not necessarily consecutively.

-60. * Integer to Roman
+60. Integer to Roman ** greedy **
+    - Given an integer num, convert it to a Roman numeral.

-61. * Roman to Integer
+61. Roman to Integer
+    - Given an Roman numeral, convert it to a integer num.

 62. Trapping Rain Water
     - The Trapping Rain Water problem involves calculating how much water can be trapped between the heights of bars after a rainstorm.